sap-tutorials/Tutorials/tutorials/iot-part9-hcp-services-viewdata/iot-part9-hcp-services-viewdata.md

   });
 	```

-	Don’t remember just go back to your `iotmms` application and you can get them from there.
+	Don't remember just go back to your `iotmms` application and you can get them from there.
 Once you have that in place you will need to adjust the `graph` settings to match the values of your message type as well as your data values, change Slider Value to Temperature F.

 	```javascript
   function createMeasureFeed() {